5h4d0wn1k/auth-log-analyzer/README.md

 ---

-**Remember**: Only analyze log files you own or have explicit authorization to analyze!
+**Remember**: Only analyze logs you own or have explicit authorization to analyze!